pkesist/buildpal/Documentation/intro.rst

 * **Sub-optimal task distribution algorithms.**

-    Task distribution is usually round-robin, possibly weighted by number of parallel jobs a machine can perform.
+    Task distribution is usually round-robin, possibly weighted by a number of parallel jobs a machine can perform.
 This does not necessarily work well with a farm containing slaves with heterogeneous performance characteristics.